healeycodes/quill/README.md

 # ✒️ Quill

 Quill is an in-progress Rust port of [Ink](https://github.com/thesephist/ink) (a minimal programming language inspired by modern JavaScript and Go, with functional style).
 It uses Tokio async/await for an experimental event loop and passes callbacks via Tokio channels.
 The variable/function naming, as well as the code organization, tries to stick closely to the Go project.
 This way, patches that are added to Ink and be ported here.
+Many comments are lifted straight from the Go project (they start with `GoInk:`).

 <br>